The Kingdom Tour

 The Kingdom Tour was a co-headlining concert tour by reggaeton superstars Daddy Yankee and Don Omar.

-Initial plans of this tour was The Kingdom "a 60-date Yankee/Omar tour that is scheduled to run for two years.
+Main plans of this tour was "a 60-date Yankee/Omar tour" that was scheduled to run for two years.
 Also, this partnership included a joint album and a TV show for the two artists.
 However, for unknown reasons only nine concerts were performed.